 This depends heavily on when and where you need to use your car.
 Winter tyres generally work best at temperatures below 7ºC, which we regularly get in the UK, but are at their best on snow and ice, which is a less frequent occurrence for most.

 Whether you take the plunge will depend on whether you think your individual circumstances warrant shelling out for an extra set of tyres.
 Do note, however, that you’ll need them to legally drive in many European countries at certain times of the year.

 This is a tyre with heavily reinforced sidewalls that allows you to drive on them (for a short distance at lower speeds) even when deflated.
 You’ll find them fitted as standard on some new cars such as BMWs.
 You’ll need to ensure you change the damaged tyre at the first possible opportunity, however.
 Run-flat tyres are only a temporary get-you-to-the-tyre-fitter solution.
 Find out more in our guide to run-flat tyres.

 These days, car companies very often sell cars with no spare wheel, instead providing an inflation kit.
 You place this on to the damaged tyre’s valve, and it usually fills the tyre with foam that seals up the hole sufficiently so you can get to your next destination.

 However, they won’t work for every sort of puncture – some larger holes and damage in awkward places on the tyre will prevent these systems from working.
 Conversely, a spare tyre weighs significantly more and that will have an effect on your fuel economy.
-As with winter tyres, this decision will rest heavily on your personal circumstances.
-If you do a lot of motorway or off-road driving and feel your chances of a puncture are high then we'd recommend a spare wheel.
-For normal everyday driving, a repair kit should suffice.

 Our advice is to always buy the best tyres you can afford.
 It’s your only link with the road, after all.